 Further your education at Bay College

 Thinking about transferring to Bay College?
 The information provided below will answer many of your questions.
-Please contact the Director of Transfer and Student Advising with any further questions.
+Please Email the Director of Transfer and Student Advising or call 906-217-4014 with any further questions.

 College course credit will be granted to students who participate in the Advanced Placement (AP) Program at their area high school and pass the Advanced Placement examinations with an appropriate score.
 Only those AP courses approved by Bay College faculty will transfer in as Bay College credit.
 Advanced Placement exam scores must be sent directly to the Registrar to be evaluated for transfer credit.